 Barley was one of the first grains ever grown domestically.
 It was cultivated in Eurasia 10,000 years ago ~ before people had even figured out how to make pottery!

 Barley has been used as food, fodder, and currency.
-Barley is cited as a reason for many prehistoric cultures to develop into cities capable of maintaining armies, because of its ability to be stored.
+Barley is cited as a reason why many prehistoric cultures developed into cities capable of maintaining armies, because of its ability to be stored.
 Barley beer is believed to be the first alcoholic beverage, created by Neolithic people, who malted* the grains.
 Rations of barley were given to workers since ancient times.
 Barley is still used today to make beer, whiskey, porridge, bread, soups and stews.
-And the U.S. and the U.K. still base their shoe sizing on the size of a barely corn (seed).
+And the U.S. and the U.K. still base their shoe sizing on the size of a barley corn (seed).

 The barley plant